‘Murdaugh handed me a loaded gun,’ says man accused in alleged suicide-for-hire plot - NewsBreak

 Smith says when he refused, Murdaugh tried to do it himself, but the wound wasn’t fatal.
 He claims it was part of a scheme to get Murdaugh’s oldest son a $10 million insurance payoff.

 Smith, 61, is being charged with a slew of crimes including assisted suicide and conspiracy to commit insurance fraud — all of the charges stemming from Smith allegedly shooting Murdaugh over Labor Day weekend.
-However, Smith’s lawyer says the accusations don’t make sense.Lawyer for man accused of shooting Alex Murdaugh says his client was set up
+However, Smith’s lawyer says the accusations don’t make sense.One person dead following shooting at Mohawk Street and Holly Avenue

 The Murdaugh family has dominated headlines in South Carolina since June, when Alex Murdaugh’s wife and younger son were both found dead.
 Since then, the case has had many twists and turns, including claims of drug use, embezzlement, unexplained deaths and the latest development: the suicide-for-hire insurance scheme.